Home Treatment for Cat Hair Loss [Top 4 Effective Methods]

 Flea Repellent

 Since fleas can cause a lot of skin irritation.
 Creating an effective flea repellent treatment will keep your cat from excessive scratching.
 This will give them a sense of relief and a break from these irritable pests while you find a more permanent way to eliminate them from your home.
 For an easy home treatment for cat hair loss, first cut a lemon into quarters and place the pieces in a pot of boiling water.

 Let this steep overnight.
 The next morning, put this mix into a spray bottle and then apply it to the entirety of your cat's head, legs, torso, and tail.
 Give a special focus to behind their ears, the base of their tail, and their underarms.
 You can also create an environmentally safe insecticide for both humans and cats.

 The homemade spray, called Pyrethrum, is made of dried African Chrysanthemum flower heads, which are crushed into a powder.
 This is also found in aerosol foggers and existing flea sprays.
+To create this pest remedy, crush the flower heads into a fine powder.
+Grab two handfuls and put them into one liter of hot water for an hour.

+Blend this mixture until it turns into a puree that can be poured into a spray bottle.
+Spray it all over your cat, avoiding their eyes, mouth, and inner ears.
 Other natural flea repellents include garlic, brewer's test tablets, and apple cider vinegar.
 These household items give your cat a particular smell on their skin that fleas dislike.

-Related article: Home Remedies for Fleas on Cats [Helpful Tips Inside!]
+Related Article: Home Remedies for Fleas on Cats [Helpful Tips Inside!]

 Regular Bathing

 Using a cat shampoo with natural ingredients, regular bathing is a great at-home treatment for cat hair loss and can get rid of your cat's excess hair.
 This reduces shedding and will also keep them from over-grooming certain areas.
 Add chamomile to your cat's bath to promote healthy skin and reduce dandruff from dry skin.

 The addition of nettle can also inspire healthy fur and skin.
 You can also soothe itchy skin with oatmeal.
 This can relieve dryness as well.
 Leave a mixture of oatmeal and water on your cat's skin for about 10 minutes before rinsing it off with warm water.
+If you can get approval from a vet, try treating hot spots with Listerine, baby oil, and water.

+Mix an equal amount of all three of these ingredients in a spray bottle.
+Then massage a small amount into your cat's skin three times a day.
 Always wipe your cat down when they come in from the outdoors using a wet towel.
 This will ensure that outdoor allergens are not present on their skin or hair for longer than necessary.
 You can also keep your cat indoors to avoid run-ins with allergens, pests, and infectious diseases.

 CBD Cat Products